softwaremill/sttp/README.md

 To send requests, you will also need a backend.
 A default, synchronous backend based on Java's `HttpURLConnection` is provided out-of-the box.
-An implicit value needs to be in scope to invoke `send()` (however it's possible to create requests without any implicit backend in scope):
+An implicit value needs to be in scope to invoke `send()` (however it's possible to create request descriptions without any implicit backend in scope):

 ```scala
 implicit val handler = HttpConnectionSttpHandler